networknt/light-doc/content/concern/service.md

 ### How to use the Singleton Service Factory

-Here is the code that gets the singleton object from service map by passing in a interface class.
+Here is the code that gets the singleton object from service map by passing in an interface class.

 ```java
 A a = SingletonServiceFactory.getBean(A.class);
 ```

 Here is another API that you can get a list of implementations for a single interface.

 ```java
 J[] j = SingletonServiceFactory.getBeans(J.class);
 ```

-Here is another API that you can get an object that implement an interface with generic types.
+Here is another API that you can get an object that implements an interface with generic types.

 ```java
 Validator<Info> infoValidator = SingletonServiceFactory.getBean(Validator.class, Info.class);